BackPacker777/codeelegant.github.io-1/source/_posts/Vanilla-Node-js-Web-Server-3.md

 ```html
 <% include public/views/header.ejs %>
 ```

+To learn more about EJS, watch [THIS](https://www.youtube.com/watch?v=3Jz18kXCLwg) video and read the documentation [HERE](http://www.embeddedjs.com/getting_started.html).
+No, **_REALLY_** do it!
+I chose EJS to teach with because, although venerable, it is VERY easy to grok.
+It will make it much easier for you to jump into React, Vue, or Angular by learning this trivial templating engine.

+#### On to file I/O

 Now that we have some folders, let's modify our **app.js** file to handle POST requests.
 What the heck is a POST request?
 Well, if you look at the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) you'll notice that there are a whole bunch of http request types.
 You will probably only work with GET & POST 99.999% of the time.
 GET to get stuff from the server, and PUT to send stuff to the server, like filled-in form data.